caiofsouza/vue-editinplace/README.md

 VueEditInPlace exposes a directive called `v-editinplace`, and a custom event `@edit`, which contains an object with the old value and the new value
 Examples:

-Editing a data variable from a instance
+Editing a data variable from an instance
 ```html
 <template>
   <h2 v-editinplace="title">{{ title }}</h2>